mkthewlis/Milestone-Project-1/README.md

 ### Existing Features

 This project has four seperate pages for a user to navigate through, each found by clicking on the corresponding name on the menu.

+#### Across all pages

-Across all pages, the manu bar remains consistent, with 'The Career Changers' logo on the left (which, when clicked, leads them back to Home) and the other pages aligned on the right side.
-The menu is fully interactive and responsive on smaller screens.
-Similarly, the footer remains consistent on each page with links to social media profiles there.
+- A consistent menu bar with *The Career Changers* logo on the left (which leads a user back to 'Home') and a link to the other pages on the right.

-- *Home*: This is the first page that the user comes across.
-Here, they are met with an image of a man who looks as if he is thinking about changing his job, whilst looking up at the title and a 'Schedule call' button.
-Below the image, the user finds three quick reasons why they should use this boutique career coaching service.

-- *About Us*: The user meets the three founders of The Career Coachers at the top of the page.
-As they scroll down, they find a short history of the company and where the idea came from.
-- *Our Services*: The top of this page features a statement that reassures the user that this service will help guide them throughout their career changing journey.
-It then explans on the three reasons to use the company below and then leads to a section with an outline of the features.
-- *Contact Us*: This page is designed to be welcoming, yet also simple, as it only features a contact form to encourage the user to get in touch.

-### Existing interactive features:
+- The menu is collapsible and responsive on smaller screens.
+- The footer is also consistent across all pages with links to social media profiles there.

+#### Home

+- The main title across the hero image slides into view from the right.
+- Below this is a 'Schedule call' button brings the user directly to the 'Contact Us' page
+- Three quick reasons why a user should use this service with icons to represent each one

+#### About Us

+- Three interactive images of the founders that transition into full colour when hovered over
+- A short overview of the company, including how and why it was founded

+#### Our Services

+- More details about why a client should use this particular service
+- A bulletpoint list of what is included in the price
-- *(All pages) Menu bar*: Allows all users to intuitively navigate through the website deisgn, gradually learning more information before reaching the 'Contact Us' page to schedule a call.
+- Another 'Schedule Call' button to lead the user directly to the 'Contact Us' page

-- *(All pages) Social media icons on the Footer*: Each icon links the user to the corresponding social media page so they can interact with the company and find more information.
-- *(Home) 'Schedule Call' button*: Allows users an alternative way to navigate straight to the 'Contact Us' page.
-This has two functions: it makes the process easier for the user and could increase revenue for the business owners as it allows for a quicker commitment.
-- *(Home) Main title*: The title slides in from the left as the user enters the page, adding an interactive element on first sight, immitating how a thought might slide into our minds.
-- *(About Us) Three founders images*: Upon hover, the images change from greyscale to full colour as the names underline too.
-This adds to making the founders approachable to the user as they appear 'warmer' and in focus when the user hovers over them.
-- *(Our Services) 'Schedule Call' button*: Another schedule call button is featured below the list of features included in the standard package.
-Again, this allows the user to navigate straight to the contact form if they feel ready to commit.
-- *(Contact Us) Contact form*: This is the final stage for the user to get in touch.
-All input points in the form are required, meaning that the business owner is guaranteed to get the information they need from the user to get in touch with more information about the services.
+#### Contact Us

+- Contains a form that the user fills in; all fields have to be completed to submit the form
+- On submission, a modal message pops up confirming their submission

 ### Features Left to Implement
 - I considered adding a section with reviews from previous clients.
 This could be something the business owner might add in the future.

 - With technology that extends beyond the scope of this project, it could be interesting to add a members section to the website where current and previous clients could log in to share ideas, chat and offer each other support.

-Additionally, it could include a feature to get in touch with the support team there too.
+- Another additional feature that goes beyond the scole of my first project would be to include a feature to get in touch with the support team directly by logging in to the members section.

 ## Technologies Used